 2 May 2009: Being a 50s themed restaurant, it’s only fitting that Philly’s N Fries offer a hot dog that was actually around in the 1950s.
 Nathan’s Famous were first seen on the Coney Island boardwalk in 1916.
 Not only have they stood the test of time, they’ve expanded nationwide and are available in grocery stores and food courts everywhere.
 Despite being ubiquitous, Nathan’s hot dogs are a take it or leave it proposition with as many aficionados as there are detractors.
 At Philly’s N Fries these fat all-beef dogs are griddled to a crispy exterior.
 They’re browned outside but retain their juiciness inside.

-9 May 2009: It’s a well-founded recommendation. the Philly Cheesesteak is terrific!
+9 February 2018: It’s a well-founded recommendation. the Philly Cheesesteak is terrific!
 Sweet white onions are grilled to perfection, not caramelized, but on that fine line between being crispy and soft.
 Green peppers are grilled to a slightly crunchy consistency.
 Two slices of white American cheese are arranged on each sandwich and it’s a wonderfully creamy and nice melting cheese.
 The meat is chopped thin on the grill (a melodic percussion) and is seasoned well; you won’t find any fat or sinew anywhere.
 The bread is a soft receptacle for the contents and is quite good.
 This isn’t a huge sandwich except in terms of flavor.
+No matter what you might read in “# of Visits” below, you can probably double that number.
+This is my very favorite sandwich in the Land of Enchantment.
+Nine visits out of ten, it’s what I’ll have at Philly’s N Fries.

 17 December 2015: Not that very long ago, a chicken Philly would have been considered sacrilege, especially in the City of Brotherly Love where the Philly cheesesteak originated.
 Today, chicken Phillys are ubiquitous throughout Philadelphia.
 It stands to reason that persnickety, variety-oriented diners would want a non-red meat option and chicken, after all, is the other white meat.
 As with the more conventional steak-laden Philly, the chicken is finely chopped (it’s a wonder Steve doesn’t have carpal tunnel syndrome) and is available with green peppers and sweet white onions.
 Risking the guilt of betrayal for not having our beloved cheesesteak, my friend Bill Resnik and I were inaugurated into the chicken Philly option in December, 2015.
 The date is significant because it’s the day we found a viable alternative to the sacrosanct cheesesteak.